harper-rhett/harp-engine/docs/engine/entity.md

 # Entity
-Entities are where all of your core game logic will exist.
-It is an object that exists physically in your game.
+An entity is an object that exists physically in your game.
 Entities can be a player, or a wall, or a magic potion.
 The implementation is pretty simple, and leaves all of the fun work up to you:

 ```csharp
 public class CustomEntity : Entity